-As it is possible that program leadership positions (as outlined in Standard A2.3) do not allow for direct fieldwork supervision of students, demonstration of activities related to Standards C3.2.5; C3.2.6; and C3.2.7 will be considered in review of this Standard.
+It is possible, in the operations of the program, that program leadership positions outlined in Standard A2.3 do not have consistent opportunities for direct fieldwork supervision of students.
+Therefore, demonstrations of activities related to Standards C3.2.5; C3.2.6; and C3.2.7 (such as mentoring, goal setting, fieldwork evaluation, etc.) will be considered in review of this Standard.

-Standard A2.2.2 Documentation of training, workshops, or other experiences

-ACGC will accept multiple forms of documentation, such as course name and transcript, or other proof of attendance.
+Standard A2.2.2 - Documentation of training, workshops, or other experiences ACGC will accept multiple forms of documentation, such as course name and transcript, or other proof of attendance.

-Standard A2.3 Additional Leadership
+Standard A2.3 - Additional Leadership Positions